frankguerra-3/Project-3/README.md

 ### 3. Movie Title Search and Information Display
 - **File**: `logic_titleSearch.js`
 - **Functions**:
-  - **`updateTextBox()`**: Updates the textboxes with detailed movie information such as the movie's description, release year, genre, IMDb rating, and director.
+  - **`updateTextBox()`**: Updates the textboxes with detailed movie information such as the movie's description, release year, genre, IMDb rating, poster, and director.
   - **`resetFields()`**: Resets all fields and clears the movie selection when the reset icon is clicked.
   - **Visualization**: This feature allows users to select a movie from a dropdown, view detailed information, and interact with a word cloud that dynamically updates based on the selected movie's genres.